stephanGarland/intro-to-x/mysql/mysql-101.md

 While this looks very similar, there are details I've glossed over about the partioning method (it's recursive), and of course hash lookups are (optimally) `O(1)`, which speeds things up tremendously.
 The total time complexity for this method is `3(M+N)`.

 MySQL [added a hash join in 8.0.18](https://dev.mysql.com/blog-archive/hash-join-in-mysql-8/), but it comes with some limitations; chiefly that a table must fit into memory, and annoyingly, that the optimizer will often decide to use a nested loop if indexes exist.
-If it can be used, thoughh, compare the difference:
+If it can be used, though, compare the difference:

 ```sql
 mysql>